 Myth 2: Removing the Converter Increases Horsepower

-Many enthusiasts believe removing the catalytic converter increases airflow, reducing restriction and adding engine power.
+Many enthusiasts believe removing the catalytic converter increases airflow, reduces restrictions, and adds engine power.
 In reality, this is a counterproductive modification.

 In Reality: Removing the Converter Disrupts Engine Efficiency